 Heidi says that febrile convulsions take about five minutes, which for a parent, can seem like a lifetime.
 “They’re often less,” she says.
 “They often won’t last as long as that but they can last five minutes.”

 The one thing Heidi suggests is to time the length of the convulsion if possible.
 “It’s really handy for the doctor to know how long they were actually convulsing for,” says Heidi.
-“Because that can be the difference between them just saying okay, it was a febrile convulsion, or we need to do investigations – then that can create unnecessary panic.”
+“Because that can be the difference between them just saying okay, it was a febrile convulsion, or we need to do investigations.”

 When do I go to hospital?